fsschmitt/website/content/blog/cloud-native-monitoring-app-health/index.md

 This is awkward, we have tested our application, the deployment is working just fine, but apparently after a while our application stops working but this is not reflected in our Kubernetes environment.

-For this excercise, we have created a small "kill switch" that breaks the application 30 seconds after it first started running, as we could've seen through the logs:
+For this exercise, we have created a small "kill switch" that breaks the application 30 seconds after it first started running, as we could've seen through the logs:

 ```console
 → kubectl logs app-basic-6b6dd6b98f-6t7jl